chumchumagency/senior-test/README.md

 - Write clean, maintainable, and well-documented code.
 - Make sure to handle any edge cases or errors appropriately.
 - Focus on using Material UI for a consistent and modern user interface.
+- Submissions with correct pr links and commits will be accepted.